Florida Expungements and Sealings

 Q5.
 Who can see expunged criminal records in Florida?

 A5.
 Both an expungement and a sealing of records require the court, state attorney, and the law enforcement agencies to remove all information regarding the arrest from the public view.
 A Court Order is necessary before a court record can be unsealed after a sealing or expungement has taken place.
 After a record has been sealed or expunged the person can lawfully deny the arrest occurred.
 However, there are several exceptions to the ability to deny the arrest.
-They are found on FDLE's website.
+I have those exceptions listed on my exceptions page.

 KEY POINTS: The difference between sealing and expunging is small.
 However, one or the other has to be done before any protections will apply.
 The actual difference concerns how the affected agencies must deal with your records - whether they must be destroyed (expunged) or made confidential (sealed).